suzuki-shin/suzuki-shin.github.io/about.md

 permalink: /about/
 ---

-I'm programmer.
 I like Haskell, Cat, Sake, Shogi.

 ### Contact me